 Once you have captured the attention of passers-by, your content needs to be brief and to the point to ensure that your messaging resonates and sticks with people.
-Brand ambassadors should be used in tandem with your guerrilla activities to not only help attract people to your activation but also convey your messaging concisely.
+Brand ambassadors should be used in tandem with your guerrilla activities to not only help attract people to your activation but also to convey your messaging concisely.

 There is plenty that can go wrong with guerrilla marketing, from bad weather to a lack of traffic to location issues.
-Carefully consider any problems that may arise and have a backup plan (or two) to resolve any issues quickly.
+Carefully consider any problems that may arise, and have a backup plan (or two) to resolve any issues quickly.